Craig44/CABM/README.md

 # Individual Based Model (IBM)

 This repository is for a generalised IBM that I am trying to generate during my PhD.
+I abuse the Individual term a bit I actually mean agent or super individual, where one entity 'can' represent many entities that have identical attributes.
+The purpose of this is for scaling up results to population levels.
 It will be a stochastic simulator used for investigating different stock assessment methods under hypothetical scenerios.
 The current repository is a mixture of  ideas that need to be acknowledged.
 Firstly to the Casal2 team found [here](https://github.com/NIWAFisheriesModelling/CASAL2), which formulated the basis of the core code for error handling, parameter structure, configuration syntax and more.
 I also learnt about IBM's